ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 Besides the previous classification, all recursive functions must have a termination condition or else they would enter in an infinite loop.
-Even though it is not necessary that recursive functions are pure (i.e. they do not have side effects), it is common for recursive functions to be pure, this simplifies the interpretation.
+Even though recursive functions do not need to be pure (i.e. they do not have side effects), it is common for recursive functions to be pure, this simplifies the interpretation.
 All the examples in this article are pure functions.

 ## Linear Recursion